 About the Domestic Violence High Risk Team (DVHRT) Model

 Research has shown that intimate partner domestic violence homicides are often predictable; and if they’re predictable, they’re preventable.
 The Jeanne Geiger Crisis Center's Domestic Violence High Risk Team (DVHRT) Model leverages that predictability by incorporating evidence-based risk assessment into a community’s domestic violence response system to identify cases at high risk of lethality.
 Once identified, individual cases are then monitored by a multidisciplinary team that shares case information and implements case-specific intervention plans to mitigate the danger.
 Our nationally recognized Model focuses on increasing both victim safety and offender accountability.

 MITIGATING A THREAT TO THE ENTIRE COMMUNITY

 Domestic violence incidents that result in homicide represent a small percentage of cases but present the most significant threat to the entire community—the intended victim, family members, and first responders.
 By focusing on the highest risk cases, the DVHRT intervenes in incidents with the most severe potential consequences while improving the quality and cohesion of the entire domestic violence prevention and response system.

-In addition to bringing partner agencies together and ensuring that risk assessment information is shared across system partners, the DVHRT Model maintains a victim-centered focus in several ways.
-DVHRTs are led by the community’s local Domestic Violence Agency and the availability of comprehensive Domestic Violence services is essential for the Model to work effectively.
+In addition to bringing partner organizations together and ensuring that risk assessment information is shared across system partners, the DVHRT Model maintains a victim-centered focus in several ways.
+DVHRTs are led or co-led by the community’s local, non-governmental, Domestic Violence Agency and the availability of comprehensive, community based domestic violence services is essential for the Model to work effectively.
 Additionally, the Model helps communities offer a socially just alternative to shelter for those victims who cannot or will not enter shelter.